jimmysmits/CloudNotes/Preparation-Exam.md

 ##### The `-var` command line option
-To specify individual variables on the command line, use the -var option when running the `terraform plan` and `terraform apply` commands, for example `terraform plan -var="vpcname=cliname"`.
+To specify individual variables on the command line, use the -var option when running the `terraform plan` and `terraform apply` commands, for example: `terraform plan -var="vpcname=cliname"`.

 ##### Variable definitions (`.tfvars`) files: via command line
 To set lots of variables, it is more convenient to specify their values in a variable definitions file (with a filename ending in either `.tfvars` or `.tfvars.json`) and then specify that file on the command line with `-var-file`: